hrfure/RealTimeBusTracker/README.md

 **Usage:**
-In order to use this you will have to attain your own API key for Mapbox GL Load the HTML file in a modern web browser.
-The map will automatically populate with bus markers upon loading.
+In order to use this you will have to attain your own API key for Mapbox GL The map will automatically populate with bus markers upon loading.
 Buses with a direction ID of 0 will be represented by a red icon while others will be represented by a blue icon.

 **Future Improvements:**